Entanglement harvesting from conformal vacuums between two Unruh-DeWitt detectors moving along null paths: Entanglement harvesting

-In Fig. \ref{fig:Concurrence-Schwarzschild-wk0p4-dd} and \ref{fig:Concurrence-Schwarzschild-wk0p8-dd} we have plotted \scalebox{0.9}{$\mathcal{C}_{\mathcal{I}_{\omega_{k}}} /\rh^2$} with respect to the dimensionless distance \scalebox{0.9}{$d/\rh$} between the two detectors' null trajectories for fixed \scalebox{0.9}{$\overline{\Delta E} = 1$} and different \scalebox{0.9}{$\overline{\omega}_{k}=0.4$ and $\overline{\omega}_{k}=0.8$} respectively.
+Next in Fig. \ref{fig:Concurrence-Schwarzschild-wk0p4-dd} we have plotted \scalebox{0.9}{$\mathcal{C}_{\mathcal{I}_{\omega_{k}}} /\rh^2$} with respect to the dimensionless distance \scalebox{0.9}{$d/\rh$} between the two detectors' null trajectories for fixed \scalebox{0.9}{$\overline{\Delta E} = 0.5$} and different \scalebox{0.9}{$\overline{\omega}_{k}$} respectively.
 These plots and corresponding numerical values confirm that entanglement harvesting is happening in a periodic manner with respect to \scalebox{0.9}{$d/\rh$}, with period depending on \scalebox{0.9}{$\overline{\omega}_{k}$}.
-We observe that the period decreases while the amplitude increases with increasing values of the field mode frequency $\overline{\omega_{k}}$.
+We observe that this period decreases with increasing values of $\overline{\omega_{k}}$.
 They also confirm that there are periodic \scalebox{0.9}{$d/\rh$} values where harvesting stops, i.e., \scalebox{0.9}{$\mathcal{C}_{\mathcal{I}_{\omega_{k}}} /\rh^2$} becomes zero.
-These specific \scalebox{0.9}{$d/\rh$} points are like entanglement harvesting shadow regions perceived in \cite{Robbins:2020jca}.
-However, in \cite{Robbins:2020jca} the entanglement harvesting shadow regions are observed in a different context near the event horizon of a rotating BTZ black hole.
+We further observed that for small $\overline{\omega_{k}}~(=0.05,\,0.1)$ there are entanglement harvesting shadow regions while for $\overline{\omega_{k}}~(=1,\,2)$ these regions become point-like.
+This figure also confirms that for large $d$ values \scalebox{0.9}{$\mathcal{C}_{\mathcal{I}_{\omega_{k}}} /\rh^2$} as a function of $\overline{\omega_{k}}$ shows shadow regions rather than points, which we was promised to be shown earlier.
+The entanglement harvesting shadow regions have also been observed earlier in the case of black holes \cite{Henderson:2017yuv, Robbins:2020jca}.
+However, in \cite{Henderson:2017yuv} and \cite{Robbins:2020jca}, the entanglement harvesting shadow regions are observed in different spacetimes, related to the analysis near the event horizons of static and rotating BTZ black holes, respectively.